gpc/greenmail/README.md

 	    }
 	}

-You can also completely disable the plugin by using the config setting `greenmail.disabled = true`.
+You can also completely disable the plugin by using the config setting `grails.plugin.greenmail.disabled = true`.
 For example, to disable greenmail in production:

 	environments {
 	    production {
-	       greenmail.disabled=true
+	       grails.plugin.greenmail.disabled = true
 	    }
 	}

+If you are experiencing timeouts when the application is starting greenmail you can increase this setting (in ms) from the config as follows: `grails.plugin.greenmail.serverStartupTimeout = 2000`

 ### Usage in Integration Tests